-U.S. auto dealers such as Autonation Inc. (AN) and Group 1 Automotive Inc. (GPI) want Congress to end a federal mandate to distribute a rarely requested booklet on car insurance costs, calling it an example of regulatory overreach.
+U.S. auto dealers such as Autonation Inc. (AN:US) and Group 1 Automotive Inc. (GPI:US) want Congress to end a federal mandate to distribute a rarely requested booklet on car insurance costs, calling it an example of regulatory overreach.

 Since 1972, dealerships selling new cars have been required to circulate the pamphlet, produced by auto-safety regulators, under the threat of a $1,000 fine.
 The catch: Consumers don’t ask for the information, according to a National Automobile Dealers Association poll that found 96 percent of its members didn’t remember the booklet being requested by customers.

 “I have been selling cars the entire time this law has been enforced, and I cannot recall, nor can any member of my staff recall, any customer ever asking for this booklet,” Jack Fitzgerald, owner of Kensington, Maryland-based Fitzgerald Auto Mall, said in testimony at a hearing today in Washington.